vvanpo/etiketfs/README.md

 filesystem user with format plugins installed can query their files by format and the properties they expose.

-While metadata that is inherent to (and derived directly from) file contents is the purview of format plugins, the filesystem manages all other metadata.
+While metadata that is inherent to (and derived directly from) file content is the purview of format plugins, the filesystem manages all other metadata.
 Users can categorize their files with labels, add or update descriptive fields, and describe relationships to other files.
 Users can compose filter and sort